 Dawson analyzed groundwater samples for lead during their quarterly monitoring program.
-Samples collected in the first and second quarter were not filtered in the field prior to analysis for lead and results at RHMW01 (V1D) were elevated above the HDOH EAL of 0.0056 mg/l.
+Samples collected in the first and second quarter were not filtered in the field prior to analysis for lead and results at RHMW01 (V1D) were elevated above the HDOH EAL of 0.0056 milligrams per Liter (mg/L).
 Samples were filtered in the third quarter and results were significantly below the EALs at all sampling locations.